judka-uriel/uriel-book/uriel_en.md

 For example, it affected Yirmeyahu ([1:6](https://www.sefaria.org/Jeremiah.1.6)).
 At the time when he was an inexperienced youth, he attempted to refuse becoming a prophet.
-But G‑d helped him, suggesting what he needed to say, placing thoughts directly into the mind in the form of words.
+But G‑d helped him, suggesting what he needed to say, placing thoughts directly into the mind.

 The following concepts, employed in computational linguistics and representing opposing processes, may help better understand the essence of the problem: